 A black spur of color extends onto the white breast, and the back is black.
 The wings and tail are black with white spotty bars, and a large white oval-shaped patch is prominent on the shoulders both when perched and in flight.
 The underparts are white to buff and the undertail coverts are rich red.

 Females are similar to males but have a black nape rather than a red one, though otherwise their markings look the same.
 Juveniles are similar to adults but with a reddish crown, pale pink undertail coverts, and more gray on the underparts and cheeks.
 The shoulder patches are also less defined on juvenile birds and may be difficult to see.

 The loud, high-pitched "chik" call is commonly heard and may be repeated at regular, rapid intervals, though not strung so closely together to be considered a song.
 Territorial drumming is fast and ranges from 8-20 beats per second in short, abrupt bursts.
 Drumming is most common in spring and early summer.

-Great spotted woodpecker eggs are a creamy-white, with 4-7 eggs in a typical brood.
+Great spotted woodpecker eggs are a plain, creamy-white, with 4-7 eggs in a typical brood.
 Only one brood is laid per year, and both parents work to incubate the eggs for 15-16 days.
-The altricial young stay in the nest for 20-24 days after hatching, and both parents will feed and brood them during that period.
+The altricial chicks stay in the nest for 20-24 days after hatching, and both parents will feed and protect them during that period.